-Two words which often confuse people from the south of the UK are “ginnel” and “snicket.”
-These words appear to be exclusively used up North, to denote an alley or cut-through between buildings.
+Two words which often confuse people from south of the UK are “ginnel” and “snicket.”
+These appear to be used exclusively up North, to denote an alley or cut-through between buildings.

 Whitby is full of character as a holiday resort.
-Its charm lies in the Dutch style pan-tiled rooves and tucked-away alleys that suggest quick getaways for smugglers.
-Whitby has many concealed spots – if you know where to look.
+Its charm lies in the Dutch-style pan-tiled rooves and tucked-away alleys that suggest quick getaways for smugglers.
+Whitby has many hidden – if you know where to look.

 Pier Lane and Bakehouse Yard

-Walking down Cliff Street – on the Westcliff side of Whitby – you pass ornate houses.
+Take Pier Lane (pictured below right).
+Walking along Cliff Street – on the Westcliff side of Whitby you will pass ornate houses.
 If you turn left at the railing, you can duck down this sloping ginnel to quickly reach the seafront.

-It’s also the former place of residence of Henry Freeman, a 19th century lifeboat man who rescued 31 people under blizzard conditions from their wrecked ship in Robin Hood’s Bay.
-And it was only Henry’s first day on the job!
-Sadly he was the only surviving crew member of the lifeboat team of thirteen.
+It’s also the former residence for Henry Freeman, a 19th century lifeboat man, who rescued thirty-one people during blizzard conditions, from their wrecked ship in Robin Hood’s Bay.
+It was only Henry’s first day on the job!
+Sadly, he was the sole surviving crew-member from the lifeboat team of thirteen people.

 Steps and Lanes

-There are also thirty or more quaint places of a similar nature named ‘steps’, ‘lane’, ‘square’ or ‘place’ such as Pier Lane above.
+There are also thirty or more quaint places of a similar nature named ‘steps’, ‘lane’, ‘square’ or ‘place’ such as Pier Lane.

 All in all, Whitby retains its sense of mystery.
 Its otherworldly charm tends to get under most people’s skin, because the element of travelling back in time is strong.
 Just glimpse down one of the alleys and you will know exactly what I mean!